wombleton/gitlaw-nz/acts/C/Co-operative Companies Act 1996.md

 ##### 36 Simultaneous registration under Companies Act 1993 and this Part

-*   An application for registration of a company as a co-operative dairy company under this Part may be sent or delivered to the Registrar together with an application for registration of a company under [section 12][73] of the Companies Act 1993 and, in any such case, the provisions of [section 7][11] of this Act shall apply, with such modifications as may be necessary, in relation to the application.
+*   An application for registration of a company as a co-operative dairy company under this Part may be sent or delivered to the Registrar together with an application for registration of a company under [section 12][74] of the Companies Act 1993 and, in any such case, the provisions of [section 7][11] of this Act shall apply, with such modifications as may be necessary, in relation to the application.

 ##### 37 Simultaneous registration of existing co-operative companies

-*   An existing co-operative company may apply for registration as a co-operative dairy company under this Part at the same time as it applies, under the [Companies Reregistration Act 1993][74], for reregistration under the [Companies Act 1993][69] and, in any such case, the provisions of [section 8][12] of this Act shall apply, with such modifications as may be necessary, in relation to the application.
+*   \[Repealed\]

+    Section 37: repealed, on 5 December 2013, by [section 14][73] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 38 Registration of existing companies

-*   An application for registration of an existing company as a co-operative dairy company under this Part may be sent or delivered to the Registrar together with an application under the [Companies Reregistration Act 1993][74] for reregistration of the company as a company under the [Companies Act 1993][69] and, in any such case, the provisions of [section 9][13] of this Act shall apply, with such modifications as may be necessary, in relation to the application.
+*   \[Repealed\]

+    Section 38: repealed, on 5 December 2013, by [section 14][73] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 39 Suppliers to be shareholders